ansys/pydynamicreporting/doc/source/userguide/index.rst

 - Images
 - Animations
-- 3D Scenes (AVZ format supported)
+- 3D Scenes (AVZ file format supported)
 - Tables
 - Trees
-- Text (HTML and LaTeX formatting supported)
+- Text (HTML and LaTeX file formats supported)
-- Files (generic file formats)
+- Files (generic file formats supported)

-For example, this code connects to a running Ansys Dynamic Reporting service and pushes an image item on a new session:
+This code connects to a running Ansys Dynamic Reporting service and pushes an image item on a new session:

 .. code:: python